Division of Student Life Mission

 The mission of the Division of Student Life is to educate the whole student by providing learning experiences and opportunities grounded in social justice designed to prepare students to be engaged citizens in our global communities.

 Our goal is to model a leadership practice that embodies self-awareness, personal responsibility and integrity.
+We provide undergraduate and graduate student engagement opportunities and support for academic and co-curricular success.

 Division of Student Life: